All Episodes

 Many of them now confirmed 1,048 uniformed members and 145 civilian members positive for coronavirus in New York.

-Ed Mullins is the president of the NYPD sergeants union.
+Ed Mullins is the president of the NYPD Sergeants Union.

 This is bad because you guys are on the front lines.

-Uh that's correct, Sean, and thank you for always being an advocate for the NYPD.
+And thank you for always being an advocate for the NYPD.

-Um I say dropping like flies, meaning they're contracting the virus.
+I say dropping like flies, meaning they're contracting the virus.

-I'm not saying bread.
+I'm not saying dread.

 Right, right.

-We're up around close to sixty two hundred.
+We're up around close to 6,200.

 So the numbers continue to grow.

-I think Commissioner Shea is doing everything possible to uh try to keep cops out on the street.
+I think Commissioner Shea is doing everything possible to try to keep cops out on the street.

-Uh but we are taking hit, and uh, I anticipate this is going to continue.
+And I anticipate this is going to continue.

-Uh EMS is losing people and working incredible hours.
+EMS is losing people and working incredible hours.

-Um when you see what's taking place, we have doctors and nurses in the hospitals, but we are the people that are getting them to the hospitals.
+So when you see what's taking place, we have doctors and nurses in the hospitals, but we are the people that are getting them to the hospitals.

-I've been at both World Trade Center attacks and all types of explosions that occurred and I've never seen anything like this.
+I've been at both World Trade Center attacks and all types of explosions that occurred, and I've never seen anything like this.

-And we have a we have a bit of a bad line here.
+We have a bit of a bad line here.

-Let me let me offer you this.
+Let me offer you this.

-If there's anything, Ed, that I can do or anybody can do.
+If there's anything, Ed, that I can do or anybody can do, do you have a website, anything you need for support, any items you need?

-Because I know the people of New York, we well, look, some the the good people in New York, I'll say it that way, not the ones dousing cops with water and attacking them.
+Because I know the people of New York, the good people in New York.

 We love you guys.